Odd Arne Brekne

 Odd Arne Brekne (born 1 September 1984) is a Norwegian sport shooter.

+Biography

-He was born in Farsund.
+Brekne was born in Farsund on 1 September 1984.
 He qualified to compete at the 2012 Summer Olympics in London in the men's 50 m rifle prone, where he finished in 13th place.

+At the 2023 ISSF World Shooting Championships in Baku, he won a gold medal in 300 m rifle prone team, along with Kim-André Lund and Simon Claussen.

+Brekne has won several national titles, and won the King's Cup trophy in 2010 and 2011.